Superman curse: Allison Mack

 Allison Mack, who played Chloe Sullivan on the TV series Smallville, was accused of sex trafficking and forced human labor and was arrested in April 2018 on those charges.
 An article on Fox News speculated whether this was related to the curse.
 On April 8, 2019, Mack pleaded guilty to racketeering and racketeering conspiracy and admitted to state law extortion and forced labor.
-In June 2021 she was sentenced to three years in prison.
+In June 2021, she was sentenced to three years in prison.
+She was released early on July 3, 2023, after serving 1 year, 9 months, and 20 days of that 3-year sentence, but did not return to acting.

 Gene Hackman

 Gene Hackman, who played Lex Luthor in the 1978 film and two of its sequels, died under mysterious circumstances with his wife and dog in February 2025.
 It was later discovered that he had died a week after his wife, Betsy Arakawa, died of hantavirus pulmonary syndrome.
-His cause of death was starvation and cardiac arrest exacerbated by advanced Alzheimer's disease.
+His cause of death was cardiac arrest exacerbated by advanced Alzheimer's disease.

 Superman actors not generally believed to have become victims of the curse

-The following actors have either portrayed Superman or voiced him in animated cartoons, but are not typically associated with the curse.
+The following actors have either portrayed Superman in TV series or voiced him in animated cartoons, but are not typically associated with the curse.

 Dean Cain

-Dean Cain became a household name in the early to mid-1990s for his portrayal of Superman/Clark Kent in Lois & Clark: The New Adventures of Superman.
+Dean Cain became a household name in the early to mid-1990s for his portrayal of Superman in Lois & Clark: The New Adventures of Superman.
 Cain's other television roles include Frasier and Law & Order, as well as made-for-TV movies.
 He made guest appearances in two other Superman-related series: in an episode of Smallville as the villainous Dr. Curtis Knox, and a recurring role in Supergirl as the title character's foster father, Jeremiah Danvers.
 ABC News correspondent Buck Wolf once commented, "(Cain) has yet to find the right role".